-In a study conducted by Thomson Reuters, one-third of the firms surveyed said that they would spend at least an entire day each week keeping track of the changing regulations.
-In addition, 69% of respondents said that they expect regulators to propose additional rules in the coming year.
-The study also revealed that the lack of coordination between internal functions is causing firms to miss opportunities to leverage resources.
+In a study conducted by Thomson Reuters, one-third of the firms surveyed said they would spend at least an entire day each week keeping track of the changing regulations.
+In addition, 69% of respondents said they expect regulators to propose additional rules in the coming year.
+The industry study also revealed that the lack of coordination between internal functions causes firms to miss opportunities to leverage resources.

-The speed and shear breadth of regulatory change remains to be a constant challenge for firms.
-As the business needs evolve and become more complex, it becomes even more difficult for compliance teams to keep up.
-It is critical that the compliance function changes its focus from hindsight to foresight to mitigate further risks.
-Compliance modernization will impact the way the function is governed; the tools, technology, and analytics it uses; and the way it connects with other parts of the business.
+The speed and sheer breadth of regulatory change remain a constant challenge for firms.
+As business needs evolve, becoming more complex, it becomes even more difficult for compliance teams to keep up.
+The compliance function must change its focus from reactive to proactive to mitigate further risks.
+RPA in insurance and automating compliance activities will impact how the function is governed, the tools, technology, and analytics it uses; and how it connects with other parts of the business.

 - Regulators are strengthening and increasing their control overall within the industry